Abdul-Ahad-Supto/Abdul-Ahad-Supto/README.md

 - 👯 I’m looking to collaborate on **open-source Python projects related to machine learning and Data science."**

-- 🤝 I’m looking for help with **optimizing the performance of a Python script for large dataset processing.**
+- 🤝 I’m looking for help with **I'm looking for help with optimizing the performance of a Python script for large dataset processing.**

 - 👨‍💻 All of my projects are available at [https://github.com/Abdul-Ahad-Supto](https://github.com/Abdul-Ahad-Supto)

 - 📝 I regularly write articles on [https://medium.com/@ahadsupto43](https://medium.com/@ahadsupto43)

-- 💬 Ask me about **Python programming best practices or tips for working with data.**
+- 💬 Ask me about **Ask me about Python programming best practices or tips for working with data.**

 - 📫 How to reach me **ahadsupto43@gmail.com**